levizacker/GeminiLZ/README.md

 ## disclaimer
-**important:** this app is **NOT** official Google product. **Gemini** is trademark of **Google LLC**. just third-party tool made for fun and learning. dev isn't associated with "corporation of good" in any way. it's not nicking your data — feel free to dig into code and see for yourself.
+**important:** this app is **NOT** official Google product. **Gemini** is trademark of **Google LLC**. just third-party tool made for fun and learning. dev isn't associated with "corporation of good" in any way. it's not nicking your data. feel free to dig into code and see for yourself.

 ## what's the deal?
 does exactly same stuff as original Google Play client. no more, no less.